-A. The State Convention delegates from each senatorial district shall meet, upon due notice, at separate senatorial district meetings at least fifteen (15) days but not more than twenty-five (25) days prior to the first session of each State Convention, at a time and place to be designated by the State Central Committee members from the district.
-One of the State Central Committee members from the district shall act as the chair of their respective senatorial district meeting.
-At such meeting, these delegates to the State Convention shall elect two people, not of the same gender, to be members of the State Central Committee.
-That election shall be determined by a majority vote of those present and voting, and the persons so elected to become members of the State Central Committee may or may not be delegates to the State Convention.
+The State Convention delegates from each senatorial district shall meet at least fifteen (15) days but not more than twenty-five (25) days prior to the first session of each State Convention, at a time and place to be designated by the State Central Committee members from the district.
+One of the State Central Committee members from the district shall act as a temporary chair of the meeting.
+Upon due notice, the delegates to the State Convention from each senatorial district, who shall not exceed the number of delegates representing each town or portion of a town at the state senatorial convention in that senatorial district, shall meet and select by a majority vote of those present and voting, a man and woman member of the State Central Committee, who may or may not be delegates to said convention.
+These delegates will also select from their numbers a vice-president and secretary for the State Convention, and shall also select one member for each of the following convention Committees:

-- B. These delegates to the State Convention, except for automatic delegates, shall also select from their members at the senatorial district meeting a secretary for their respective senatorial district meeting, and shall further select one member for each of the following convention Committees: 1.
-Committee on Credentials; 2.
-Committee on Permanent Organization; 3.
-Committee for Rules and Resolutions; 4.
-Platform Committee (when one is necessary in accordance with Article III, Section 11); and 5.
-Such other committees as shall have been determined by the State Central Committee. - C. Votes pursuant to this Section 3 shall not be taken by secret ballot at such elections.
-All elections shall be certified by the secretary of each such meeting to the Secretary of the State Central Committee within five (5) days subsequent to such meeting. but, in no event, later than the first session of the State Convention. - D. If any of said meetings have not been held in the period prescribed above, they shall be called by the Chair of the State Central Committee, to be held prior to the opening of the State Convention, at a place and time to be designated by the Chair of the State Central Committee.
+- 1. Committee on Credentials;

+- 2. Committee on Permanent Organization;

+- 3. Committee for Rules and Resolutions;

+- 4. Committee on Platform (when one is necessary in accordance with Article III, Section 11); and

+- 5. Such other committees as shall have been determined by the State Central Committee.

+Votes shall not be taken by secret ballot at such elections.
+Such elections shall be certified by the secretary of such meeting to the Secretary of the State Central Committee within five (5) days subsequent to such meeting.

+If said meeting has not been held in the period prescribed above, it shall be called by the Chair of the State Central Committee, to be held prior to the opening of the State convention, at a place and time to be designated by the State Chair.
+All elections made by such meeting shall be certified by the secretary of the meeting to the Secretary of the State Central Committee prior to the first session of such convention.